 Be sure to rate, review, and subscribe to hear a new episode each month.

-Find Member Voices on iTunes, SoundCloud, TuneIn, Stitcher, and Google Play.
+Find Member Voices on iTunes, SoundCloud, TuneIn, Stitcher, Spotify, and Google Play.

 Looking for more NAIS podcasts?
 Listen to The Trustee Table for insights on critical governance and leadership issues.

 Episode 1: Alex Brosowsky, Head of School, The Quaker School at Horsham

 Alex Brosowsky, head of school at The Quaker School at Horsham (Pennsylvania), talks about running and marketing a small school, changes he’s noticed in independent schools over time, and the need to stop and take deep breaths.

 Ann Klotz, headmistress at Laurel School (Ohio) speaks with us about her theatrical background, women in independent schools, and daring to fail gloriously.

 Episode 3: Ruth Glass, Head of School, Lake Tahoe School